Healthy Ambition: Leading Change in Healthcare Marketing

 Being a leader in healthcare marketing today is not for the faint of heart.
 It requires savvy marketing skills and sharply honed industry foresight.

-Leaders have more responsibility than ever before, and success means channeling your inner tech guru, creative director, psychologist, data scientist and more.
-Accountability also is on the rise, with greater pressure to deliver quantifiable results and maximize return on investment.
-And as if that’s not enough, layer on the rapidly changing healthcare industry, which has experienced huge disruption over the past decade or so, and the road to healthcare leadership looks like quite a bumpy path.
+Healthcare marketing leaders have more responsibility than ever before, and success in this industry and role means channeling your inner tech guru, creative director, psychologist, and data scientist (among other roles).
+Accountability is also of rapidly rising value, with greater pressure to deliver quantifiable results and maximize return on investment.
+Layer on the transient nature of the healthcare industry, which has experienced major disruption over the past decade or so (and even more since 2020), and the road to healthcare leadership looks quite bumpy.

-To take it one step further, there is a large-scale paradigm shift taking place, which is putting more power in the hands of patients.
-In fact, Cambridge, Mass.-based Forrester Research labels today “the age of the customer,” described as “a 20-year business cycle in which the most successful enterprises will reinvent themselves to systematically understand and serve increasingly powerful customers”—a situation that easily can be applied to patients, as well.
-These tech-enabled individuals have the ability to decide their route to your healthcare organization or away from it.
-Therefore, healthcare marketers must put patients at the forefront of their overall marketing strategy—or run the risk of forfeiting their loyalty.
+Let’s take it one step further: Even prior to the pandemic, a large-scale paradigm shift had taken place, which put more power in the hands of patients.
+In 2013, Forrester Research coined the phrase “the age of the customer”, which they described as “a 20-year business cycle in which the most successful enterprises will reinvent themselves to systematically understand and serve increasingly powerful customers”.
+This term can easily be applied to patients as well, who in recent years, have been demanding tech-enabled solutions for convenient and personalized healthcare options.
+Healthcare marketers must put patients at the forefront of their overall marketing strategy, or risk forfeiting patient loyalty.

-All of this makes maneuvering the modern marketing landscape tricky, especially when you're responsible for leading the way.
-But don’t think of this task as scary.
-Instead, look at the opportunity it provides for marketing leaders today to become true transformational figures in healthcare.
-As you think about navigating the increasing complexity, consider these three things to becoming a marketing leader: Be a change agent, embrace digital and leverage the power of analytics.
+These new trends and challenges make maneuvering the modern healthcare marketing landscape tricky, especially when you're responsible for providing ethical and transparent leadership.
+But don’t think of this task as scary!
+Instead, look at the opportunity it provides for marketing leaders to become true transformational figures in healthcare.
+As you think about navigating the increasing complexity of this environment, keep these three strategic moves in mind in order to be the best marketing leader you can be, and lead your healthcare brand to success.

 3. Get analytical.
-The third and final key to establishing yourself as a healthcare marketing leader is a commitment to analytics.
-Everyone knows that you can’t manage what you don’t measure, and with the customer and patient journey more complex than ever, it’s critical to understand what’s impacting their path to your organization.
-Analytics boils down to the information that you use to better understand your customers, the impact of marketing investments and progress against your goals.
+The third and final key to establishing yourself as a healthcare marketing leader is a firm commitment to analytics.
+Successful marketers know that you can’t manage what you don’t measure, and with the customer and patient journey more complex than ever, it’s critical to understand what’s impacting their path to your organization.
+Analytics boils down to the information that you use to better understand your customers, the impact of marketing investments, and trackable progress against your goals.

 Subjectivity is on its way out of marketing.
-The goal is to continuously increase the amount of objectivity in our decisions using data.
+Now, the goal is to continuously increase the amount of objectivity in our decisions by using the power of data.
 With the digital DNA left behind by customers today, there’s no excuse for not knowing how hard your investments are working.
 Harnessing this information will allow you to better serve your patients and make smarter marketing investments, while simultaneously giving you the tools to catapult into the marketing leadership stratosphere.
 However, like many things worth doing, it’s difficult.

-Another challenge we inherently face is scale.
-The magnitude of gathering information across all customer touch points, integrating, sharing and activating across the enterprise only gets more difficult with scale.
-This can be a barrier because it makes “getting analytical” seem too big to tackle.
-The good news is that it doesn’t have to be.
+Another challenge we inherently face in healthcare is scale.
+The magnitude of gathering information across all customer touchpoints, and then integrating, sharing, and activating that data across the organization only gets more difficult as you grow both your team and your campaign efforts.
+This can be a barrier because it makes “getting analytical” feel like an insurmountable task— but, the good news is that it doesn’t have to be.
 Once you’ve determined your goals, think about prioritizing your initiatives and, if necessary, start small.
 Make the pitch to test a project, or better yet, build testing into your marketing plan.
 Many industry leaders recommend earmarking 5% of your budget each year for innovation.

-Marketing has changed drastically, and the healthcare industry is continuing to evolve alongside it.
-The more you can influence change across the organization, push for digital transformation and use data as your guide, the closer you’ll be to keeping pace with today’s patients.
-If you embrace the challenges in today’s healthcare marketplace, you’ll be on your way to competitive advantage and emerging as a leader in a new, and more complex, healthcare marketing ecosystem.
+Marketing has changed dramatically in recent years, and healthcare leaders need to respond by focusing on future-proofed audience strategies that aren’t just one-size-fits-all.
+The more you can influence change across the organization, push for digital transformation, and use data as your guide, the closer you’ll be to keeping pace with today’s (and tomorrow’s) patients.
+If you embrace the rapidly evolving trends and challenges in today’s healthcare marketplace, you’ll be on your way to competitive advantage and emerging as a leader in a new, and more complex, healthcare marketing ecosystem.

 Leveraging Leadership